U2: Vocals

 Bono is known for his impassioned vocal style, often delivered in a high register through open-throated belting.
-Bono has been classified as a tenor, and according to him has a three-octave vocal range; one analysis found it to span from C♯_{2} to G♯_{5} on studio recordings over the course of his career.
+He has been classified as a tenor, and according to him has a three-octave vocal range; one analysis found it to span from C♯_{2} to G♯_{5} on studio recordings over the course of his career.
 He frequently employs "whoa-oh-oh" vocalisations in his singing.
 Rock musician Billie Joe Armstrong of Green Day said: "He's a physical singer, like the leader of a gospel choir, and he gets lost in the melodic moment.
 He goes to a place outside himself, especially in front of an audience, when he hits those high notes."
 He added that Bono is "not afraid to go beyond what he's capable of".